alexcpn/alexcpn.github.io/html/NN/ml/6_backpropogation_softmax.md

 Now let's do the derivation for the inner layers

-## Derivative of Loss with respect to Weight in Inner Layers
+## Derivative of Loss with Respect to Weights in Inner Layers